explorable-viz/esop2025/author-response/response.md

 bottom demand for the right view.)
 This also provides the formal account of "brushing and linking" requested by Reviewer A.

-Explaining this will clarify the delta from the previous work and show how additional general-purpose combinators for reasoning about data dependencies are easy to derive.
+Explaining this will clarify the delta from the POPL 2022 work and show how additional general-purpose combinators for reasoning about data dependencies are easy to derive.
 Our implementation uses the "projections with conjugates" on language-level constructs such as environments to provide more focused queries (e.g. finding outputs that are related via a specific environment variable); we will use this to further connect graphs/graph queries (section 3) to programs/executions (section 4), as also highlighted by Reviewer A.

-### Q2.
+### R2.
 Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)

 Reviewer A asks whether we could formulate a correctness theorem for the DDG (analogous to Theorem 3.11 in the prior work), relating it to the big-step evaluation in 4 and/or graph operators in 3.
 Reviewer B asks whether